 Once you are a volunteer

-We do ask that all of our volunteers contribute at least 4 hours every month.
+We ask that volunteers contribute at least 4 hours every month.
 This is 1 hour per week or one half day per month.
 Volunteers have several months to make up these hours, so if you aren't able to come in for a few months you can make up those hours during a later month.
-We realize not everyone can come in every week and we are as accomodating as possible.
-Volunteers are welcome at MaxFund seven days a week, 365 days a year from 8am to 5pm.
-The MaxFund volunteer program is very flexible in that most volunteer duties can be done without having to sign up (with the exception of training classes, fundraising events and lobby greeter duties) so you can drop in for a few hours here and there when you have the time - the animals and the shelter staff will appreciate it!
+We realize not everyone can come in every week and we are as accommodating as possible.

 Because we are an informal program, once you have gone through the orientation you are able to come in when you want, do what you want while you are there, and leave when you want.
 No "shifts" are required, and the scheduling is wide open.
 You are also allowed volunteering freedom with what tasks you perform, so if you feel like walking dogs for a few hours then playing with the cats, that is fine!
-Because we don't have the staff for it, you do not have a volunteer supervisor or manager while volunteering at the shelter, but resources can be found if you need guidance or assistance through the staff or the other volunteers at the shelter.
+Carolyn, your volunteer coordinator, will be happy to assist you with any questions about volunteering.